- Saturday Horse Racing Trends and Free Tips: 1st Oct 2022 - September 30, 2022

 Staged at Ascot racecourse the Clarence House Chase is a Grade One contest run over a distance of 2m1f.

 The Clarence House Chase was first run back in 1989 when the popular Desert Orchid won the prize as a 10 year-old.
-The race is also a good guide to that season’s Queen Mother Champion Chase with Sprinter Sacre landing both races in 2013, Sire de Grugy in 2014, while Dodging Bullets did the same double in 2015.
-In more recent years, the Willie Mullins-trained Un De Sceaux has made the race his own by landing 3 of the last 4 renewals, while in 2019 Altior was the latest horse to take this before going onto Champion Chase glory.
+The race is also a good guide to that season’s Queen Mother Champion Chase with Sprinter Sacre landing both races in 2013, Sire de Grugy in 2014, while Dodging Bullets did the same double in 2015, plus most recently Altior in 2019.
+The Willie Mullins-trained Un De Sceaux also made the race his own by landing three of the last six renewals.

-Trainers Paul Nicholls and Nicky Henderson have each won the race five times, plus – as mentioned – the Willie Mullins camp have taken the last three runnings.
+Trainers Nicky Henderson and Paul Nicholls has also won the race five times each and– as mentioned – the Willie Mullins camp have taken three of the last six runnings.

 Recent Clarence House Chase Winners